 Same as above, but a little thinner and lighter.
 The main advantage of a handled pin is that it does a lot of the work for you, so we think the wider-diameter heavier version of this pin is a better choice.

 This is a good rolling pin, but the Whetstone Woodenware looks, handles, and cleans better for a few dollars less.
 Silicone is recommended for rolling fondant, but in our experience, a well-seasoned wooden pin dusted with confectioner’s sugar works just fine.
 Flour doesn’t adhere well to this pin like it does with wood, but it can be dusted directly on the dough instead.
 Less dough stuck to this pin than on inexpensive wooden ones, but what did stick was harder to remove.
 That said, this is the only pin we tested that could be soaked in soapy water or run through a dishwasher.
+It’s also getting more difficult to find this and other silicone pins available online.

 This pin was adequate but nothing special.
 We had more problems with dough sticking to it than with similar pins, and the manufacturing felt cheap.
 It’s made in China, while the JK Adams pins are made in the USA.